Owner seeks to demolish derelict heritage home in Rockcliffe | CBC News

 Owner seeks to demolish derelict heritage home in Rockcliffe

-Years of neglect left the 98-year-old building structurally unsound and full of mould
+Years of neglect left 98-year-old building structurally unsound and full of mould

+Clad in stucco with half timbering, it's just across Lisgar Road from the Governor General's residence.

+The chair of the Rockcliffe Park Residents Association's heritage committee calls it a "landmark property."

-"It's very significant," said Hayman.
-"It sits very nicely on the property and is a style that is recognized in Rockcliffe and is one that we would like to preserve."
+"It's very significant," said Michele Hayman.
+"It sits very nicely on the property, is a style that is recognized in Rockcliffe and is one that we would like to preserve."

 City staff recommend councillors approve the proposed demolition and redevelopment design by Roca Homes, which has plans for new semi-detached brick homes with a larger footprint.

-But Hayman opposes it, saying it would set a precedent that could put all heritage properties at risk, and that prospect leaves her "gravely concerned."
+Hayman opposes it, saying it would set a precedent that could put all heritage properties at risk and that prospect leaves her "gravely concerned."

 "It gives carte blanche to whomever wants to let a property fall to disrepair to continue forward with their plans, because there's really no consequences for it," she said.